-Personally I can’t afford to talk that long on my cell phone, which is my primary phone.
+Personally, I can’t afford to talk that long on my cell phone, which is my primary phone.
 It raised my curiosity because the particular person who spent so much time on the phone discussing what she had for breakfast, a good boyfriend, a bad boyfriend and other minutiae of her life.
-I was she certain could not afford the expense of paying a phone bill the size of which she appeared to be running up.
+I was certain she could not afford the expense of paying a phone bill the size of which she appeared to be running up.

 I had heard some government programs offered a phone service that provided those who needed access to emergency phone services with a basic telephone and minimal service.
 But I had no idea of the extent to which this lifeline assistance program, to which I have never objected, has been developed.
-That is, until I got the solicitation in the mail.
+That is until I got the solicitation in the mail.

 Anyone who is at or below 135 percent of the Federal Poverty Guidelines ($11,170 annual income for a single person up to $38,890 for a household of eight persons in the continental U.S. qualifies.
 Also those who participate in Medicaid, Supplemental Nutrition Assistance Program (Food Stamps), Supplemental Security Income (SSI), Federal Public Housing Assistance (Section 8), Low-Income Home Energy Assistance Program, Temporary Assistance to Needy Families, or The National School Lunch Program’s Free Lunch Program is eligible for a free phone today.

 It’s Not a Tax